jason-hobbs/starter_bootstrap_devise/README.md

 Then just add your own Models, Views, and Controllers!

-Password confirmation, reset, and unlock is sent using Gmail.
-To use Mandrill, Mailgun, etc. just edit the config/environments/development.rb and production.rb changing the settings in config.action_mailer.smtp_settings.
+Password confirmation, reset, and unlock is sent using Email.
+To use Gmail, Mandrill, Mailgun, etc. just edit the config/environments/development.rb and production.rb changing the settings in config.action_mailer.smtp_settings.